-The Public Works Department requires bike parking of the different type and size developments.
+The Public Works Department requires bike parking based upon the type and size of developments.
 Public Works staff also provide recommendations on convenient locations within the development sites that are accessible and well lit.
-In addition to implementing new bike parking policies, the City is considering providing consistent bicycle valet at community and special events.
+In addition to implementing new bike parking policies, the City is considering providing consistent bicycle valet at community events and developing bike parking standards for Culver City.